 queer theory.
 Learn more about the Gender Studies program.

-All Lang students can take designated courses in Gender Studies to supplement their major course of study.
-Those majoring in Liberal Arts (BA or BS, Liberal Arts) can explore Gender Studies as a guided area of study; all others may elect to minor in Gender Studies.
+Minors are available to undergraduate students across The New School.
+Those majoring in Liberal Arts (BA or BS, Liberal Arts) can also explore Gender Studies as a guided area of study.

 Only specific courses satisfy requirements of the minor, including electives.
 All of the courses that count toward the minor can be found in the Lang Course Finder.
 Courses should be chosen carefully, in consultation with the Gender Studies program director.
 Credit for internships requires approval of the Gender Studies director.
 Students must receive grades of B or better in all courses taken to